hbctraining/Intro-to-R/lessons/07_intro_tidyverse.md

 `arrange()`
 -----------

 Note that the rows are sorted by the gene symbol.
-Let's fix that and sort them by adjusted P value instead with `arrange()`.
+Let's sort them by adjusted P value instead with `arrange()`.

 ``` r
 sub_res <- arrange(sub_res, padj)